High-voltage cable: Cable insulation technologies

 The demise of PILC could be considered to be in the 1980s and 1990s as urban utilities started to install more EPR and XLPE insulated cables.
 The factors for the decreased use of PILC are the high level of craftsmanship needed to splice lead, longer splicing times, reduced availability of the product domestically, and pressure to stop using lead for environmental and safety reasons.
 It should also be noted that rubber insulated lead-covered cable enjoyed a short period of popularity prior to 1960 in the low and medium voltage markets but was not widely used by most utilities.
 Existing PILC feeders are often considered to be near the end of life by most utilities and subject to replacement programs.

 Vulcanized rubber was patented by Charles Goodyear in 1844, but it was not applied to cable insulation until the 1880s when it was used for lighting circuits.
-Rubber-insulated cable was used for 11,000 volt circuits in 1897 installed for the Niagara Falls Power Generation project.
+Rubber-insulated cable was used for 11,000 V circuits in 1897 installed for the Niagara Falls Power Generation project.

 Oil-filled, gas-filled, and pipe-type cables have been largely considered obsolete since the 1960s.
 Such cables are designed to have significant oil flow through the cable.
 Standard PILC cables are impregnated with oil but the oil is not designed to flow or cool the cable.
 Oil-filled cables are typically lead-insulated and can be purchased on reels.
 Pipe-type cables differ from oil-filled cables in that they are installed in a rigid pipe usually made of steel.
 With pipe-type cables, the pipes are constructed first, and then at a later date, the cable is pulled through.
 The cable may feature skid wires to prevent damage during the pulling process.
 The cross-sectional volume of oil in a pipe-type cable is significantly higher than in an oil-filled cable.
 These pipe-type cables are oil-filled at nominal low, medium, and high pressures.
 Higher voltages require higher oil pressures to prevent the formation of voids that would allow partial discharges within the cable insulation.
 Pipe-type cables will typically have a cathodic protection system driven off voltage where an oil-filled cable circuit would not.
 Pipe-type cable systems are often protected from forming holidays through an asphaltic coating.
 There are still many of these pipe-type circuits in operation today.
 However, they have fallen out of favor due to the high front-end cost and massive O+M budget needed to maintain the fleet of pumping plants.